 Ever had to finance a car?
 When it comes to financing a car, there are good ways to do it, and there are not so good ways.
-I’m going to tell you a little story about my very first experience financing a vehicle, what it taught my wife Angie and I, and how we eventually started paying cash for our cars.
+I’m going to tell you a little story about my very first experience financing a vehicle.
+I'll show you what it taught my wife Angie and I about managing our finances, and how we eventually started paying cash for our cars.

 About six months after Angie and I first got married, we decided we needed a new car.
 So we went to the dealership and talked to the salesman, and in a few short hours drove off in our brand new Mazda 626.
 We thought we got a good deal, but after I figured out how much extra we paid to finance that rapidly depreciating hunk of metal, I realized that we got hosed.

 Not that the sales person or the dealership was dishonest.
 They did a great job and we were happy with their service.
 But we came to realize that adding a car payment adds stress to your life.
 We discovered between the interest paid to finance the car and the rapid depreciation, financing is just a bad deal.

 You would think after figuring that out that we would change our ways so our actions would match our beliefs, but no. We traded in that car after a few years and financed two more within a year of each other.
 It was a boneheaded move because we really hadn’t saved any money even though we knew at some point we would need another car.